Written by Meg Cuthbert

 Out in Cobble Hill, Merridale has been a pioneer of craft cider for over 20 years.
 They craft a traditional English style cider but also love to brew a variety of fun and flavourful seasonals, like the Jalisco Cidre and Merri Berri.
 While you’re out at the orchard, stay for lunch in the Eatery and don’t miss the fairy walk!

 The Cowichan coast stretches from Mill Bay to Ladysmith and provides an unbelievable selection of seafood.

 Nestled between Maple Bay and Cowichan Bay sits the beautiful, sheltered Genoa Bay.
 Up the ramp from the marina sits the Genoa Bay Cafe.
 The seafood is fresh and expertly prepared, from their Salt Spring Mussels to their Ahi Tuna Poke Bowl there’s a delectable dish for everyone.
 Ask about their house-made hot sauces.

 Passionately committed to fresh seafood, the Rock Cod Cafe is a partner of the Ocean Wise stewardship program.
-Which means that they’re committed to sourcing sustainable seafood that will keep our ocean life abundant for generations to come.
+This means that they’re committed to sourcing sustainable seafood that will keep our ocean life abundant for generations to come.
 Stop into their restaurant in Cowichan Bay and treat yourself to a plate of west coast fish and chips.